-As part of his Senate committee responsibilities, Mr. Miner handled key criminal law and national security legislation, including negotiating the final compromises that led to enactment of landmark legislation, including the Fair Sentencing Act of 2010 and the Adam Walsh Child Protection and Safety Act of 2006.
-He also participated in the sensitive negotiations surrounding passage of the FISA Amendments Act of 2008 and the reauthorization of the Patriot Act in 2010.
-As lead crime counsel to the Judiciary Committee, he had early exposure to the anti-fraud provisions enacted in the Fraud Enforcement and Recovery Act and the new amendments to the federal False Claims Act enacted in the 111th Congress.
-Mr. Miner also helped manage numerous high-level confirmation hearings, including the Supreme Court nominations of Elena Kagan and Sonia Sotomayor and the U.S. Attorney General nominations of Eric Holder and Michael Mukasey.
-In 2007, he served as the lead minority counsel in one of the largest congressional oversight investigations in recent history.
-In that role, Mr. Miner deposed many high-level administration officials, handled a dozen congressional hearings, and served as the key minority staffer on questions relating to committee subpoenas and contempt authority.
+As lead crime counsel to the Senate Judiciary Committee, he had early exposure to the antifraud provisions enacted in the Fraud Enforcement and Recovery Act and the new amendments to the federal False Claims Act enacted in the 111th Congress.
+Matt also helped manage numerous high-level confirmation hearings, including the US Supreme Court nominations of Elena Kagan and Sonia Sotomayor and the US Attorney General nominations of Eric Holder and Michael Mukasey.

-- University of Michigan Law School, 1997, J.D.
+University of Michigan Law School, 1997, J.D.

 Clerkship to Judge Richard Vollmer of the US District Court for the Southern District of Alabama (1997 - 1998)